Translate

 DHPSNY Staff

-We're excited to announce that applications are open for DHPSNY Planning & Assessment Services, and the next submission deadline is Friday, March 8, 2024.
-Planning & Assessment services pair accepted organizations with DHPSNY staff to discuss current practices and set recommendations and goals specific to your capacity and needs.
+Provided to NYS collecting organizations at no cost, each DHPSNY service pairs accepted organizations with our experts to discuss current practices and set recommendations and goals specific to your capacity and needs.
 Final reports can be utilized to obtain funding, increase the accessibility and use of your collections, and more.

 DHPSNY Staff